 Cucumber plant pollination by hand is desirable and necessary in some situations.
 Bumble bees and honeybees, the most effective pollinators of cucumbers, usually transfer pollen from male flowers to the female to create fruits and vegetables.
 Multiple visits from the bees are required for good fruit set and properly shaped cucumbers.

-Why You May Need To Use Hand Pollination Of Cucumbers
+Why You May Need to Use Hand Pollination of Cucumbers

 Cucumber pollination may be lacking in the garden where many varieties of vegetables are planted, as cucumbers are not a favorite vegetable of pollinators.
 Without their pollination, you may get deformed cucumbers, slow growing cucumbers or even no cucumber fruit at all.